 |This is where we are now, the Polar Circle.
 The ship hosted an outdoor barbecue today.
 It was outstanding!
 Soon, we’ll be boarding the Zodiacs again to explore this area.|

 What can we say?
-There are no words to describe the elation we felt this morning as we crossed into the Polar Circle, heading as far south as this ship is allowed in these waters as the sea heaved up and down congested in ice.
-This stunning experience has left us reeling in awe and in love with this mysterious place, Antarctica.
+There are no words to describe the joy we felt this morning as we crossed into the Polar Circle, heading as far south as this ship is allowed in these waters as the sea heaved up and down congested in ice.
+This incredible experience has left us reeling in awe and love with this mysterious place, Antarctica.

 |The deep blue in the iceberg is due to crevices in the ice.|

-There are no hotels, no restaurants, no tourist traps and no roads or highways.
-There is ice, ocean, and wildlife only accessible by sea or air with only a handful of visitors allowed to enter each year (round 37,000) and a mere 30,000 worldwide, allowed to step onto its islands and glaciers to partake of its majestic beauty, Antarctica.
+There are no hotels, no restaurants, no tourist traps, and no roads or highways.
+There is ice, ocean, and wildlife only accessible by sea or air, with only a handful of visitors allowed to enter each year (around 37,000) and a mere 30,000 worldwide allowed to step onto its islands and glaciers to partake of its majestic beauty, Antarctica.

 |Pristine landscape in Antarctica.|